eurostat/Spatial-KWD/README.md

 **<a name="Requirements"></a>Requirements**

-You only need the following library:
+To compile the [Python](https://www.python.org/) wrapper you only need the following library:

 * Cython (>= 0.23)

+While for compiling the [R](https://www.r-project.org/) wrapper, you need:

+* Rcpp

 The KWD library is tested on:

+* Google Colabs
 * Windows 10 (python >= 3.6)
 * Mac OS X Bug Sur 11.0.1 (python 3.8.3)
 * Linux 20.04.1 LTS (python 3.8.5)

 **<a name="Quick-launch"></a>Quick launch**

-You have to download this repository, move to the subdirectory `.\wrapper\python\`, and then run from command line the following command:
+For the python wrapper, you have to download this repository, move to the subdirectory `.\wrapper\python\`, and then run from command line the following command:

 ```
 python setup.py build_ext --inplace
 ```
 This will compile the C++ code and build the python wrapper.

+For the R wrapper, we recommend to look at Tutoral 2, the second notebook listed below.

 **<a name="Usage"></a>Usage**